Medically Reviewed by Dr. George Touliatos

 Hormone Replacement Therapy (HRT) is a treatment offered to balance the lack of a certain hormone required in women and men.
-Women will go on TRT typically as they reach menopause because they are suffering a variety of symptoms as listed below, whereas men will often go on HRT or TRT when they feel the symptoms of low testosterone as it naturally decreases with age.
-The whole purpose of HRT is remove the symptoms of hormone imbalance in men and women.
+Women typically go on HRT as they reach menopause because they are suffering a variety of symptoms as listed below.
+Whereas men may try HRT when they feel the symptoms of low testosterone as it naturally decreases with age.
+The whole purpose of HRT is to remove the symptoms of hormone imbalance in men and women.

 Hormone replacement therapy (HRT and TRT) is a common treatment for men with low levels of testosterone.
 One of the causes of low testosterone is hypogonadism, which is a condition that prevents the body and testicles from preventing the correct amount of testosterone in the body.
 It is clear that low testosterone is something that heavily affects the male body, but what has yet to be proven definitively is whether hormone replacement therapy is the right choice for all men that are affected by low testosterone.

-While hormone replacement therapy is generally suitable for those that are affected with low testosterone due to external factors, it is not yet known if hormone replacement therapy is a suitable treatment for those that suffer from low testosterone as a result of the natural aging process.#
+While hormone replacement therapy is generally suitable for those that are affected with low testosterone due to external factors, it is not yet known if it is a suitable treatment for those that suffer from low testosterone as a result of the natural ageing process.

 If you are considering HRT, you may have experienced some of the symptoms associated with hypogonadism.
 Alternatively, you may be wondering which symptoms you want to look out for if you are trying to diagnose low testosterone or the root cause, hypogonadism.
 Here are some of the most common symptoms of hypogonadism that may be able to be treated using HRT methods:

 There are other symptoms of hypogonadism, but these are the symptoms that are most commonly associated with it.
-If you are experiencing these symptoms, it is possible that you have hypogonadism and that you are a good candidate for HRT.
+If you are experiencing these symptoms, it is possible that you have hypogonadism and that you are a good candidate for HRT or TRT.

 If you have hypogonadism, there are several reasons that might be causing it.
 This is a complicated condition, and you must work closely with your medical professional or doctor to find the root cause of it.
 Hypogonadism is a condition that affects your body’s ability to produce testosterone at a suitable level.
 There are two types of hypogonadism, primary hypogonadism, and secondary hypogonadism.